-There have been quite a few highlights already but probably our favourite spot so far has been the relatively famous east coast beach town of Elounda, Crete (often referred to as Schisma by locals, for reasons that remain unclear, to me anyway).
+One of the top highlights of the early days of our Crete visit was the relatively famous east coast beach town of Elounda, Crete (often referred to as Schisma by locals, for reasons that remain unclear, to me anyway).
 Elounda village is also the main jumping off point for visits to the former leper colony of Spinalonga Island, made famous by the Victoria Hislop bestseller “The Island”, which has since been made into a Greek TV series (the standard by which all books are judged these days).

 Elounda Bay is known for its luxurious resorts frequented by the rich and famous (unfortunately we just missed that cut) but there is plenty to see and do for the average joe as well.
 Nice beaches, fabulous views, hiking, history and, obviously, a long list of popular seafood restaurants.
 Also, somehow, the cheapest sun bed / umbrella rentals we’ve seen in Crete so far (I suppose the rich people have their own infinity pools and such).

 Elounda Greece: The Facts